|Home | Site Map | Contact Us|

 The library appreciates gifts of medical books, journals, and audiovisual materials that are current, complete, and in good condition.
-All donations delivered to the library by LSUHSC personnel are accepted, with the understanding that the library becomes the owner of the material and reserves the right to determine retention, location, cataloging treatment, and other considerations related to use or disposition.
-Materials not needed for the LSUHSC Library collection will be offered to other libraries or discarded.
+All donations delivered to the library are accepted, with the understanding that the library becomes the owner of the material and reserves the right to determine retention, location, cataloging treatment, and other considerations related to use or disposition.
+Materials not needed for the LSU Health Shreveport Health Sciences Library collection will be offered to other libraries or discarded.

-ILL services are available for LSU Health Sciences Center-Shreveport affiliates.
-Only items which are not available in the library may be obtained through Interlibrary Loan.
+ILL services are available for LSU Health Shreveport affiliates.
+Only items which are not available in the library may be obtained through interlibrary loan.
 Any charges incurred in obtaining an item will be billed to the individual requesting the item.

 The library does not have sufficient space or a secure location to retain lost items.
 Items left in the library will be turned in to University Police (x5-6160).

-Visitors may have access to the Library computers for educational or research purposes only.
-The Library is located on the first floor of the Medical School, where night and weekend access is restricted to registered access card holders only.
-To obtain an access card, library users who are not directly affiliated with LSUHSC – S will need to visit the library during the day (between 7:30 a.m. and 3:30 p.m.), present a valid photo ID such as driver’s license, and complete an application form.
-Once this form is completed and signed by a Library representative, the visitor presents the form to Auxiliary Services to have a Library Access card issued.
+Visitors may have access to the library computers for educational or research purposes only.
+The library is located on the first floor of the Medical School, where night and weekend access is restricted to registered access card holders only.
+To obtain an access card, library users who are not directly affiliated with LSU Health Shreveport will need to visit the library during the day (between 8:00 a.m. and 3:30 p.m.), present a valid photo ID such as driver's license, and complete an application form.
+Once this form is completed and signed by a library representative, the visitor presents the form to Auxiliary Services to have a library access card issued.

-The primary goal of the Reference Section is to anticipate, meet and exceed the information needs of the faculty, staff and students of the LSU Health Sciences Center in Shreveport.
+The primary goal of the Reference Section is to anticipate, meet and exceed the information needs of the LSU Health Shreveport affiliates.
 The Reference Section librarians provide computerized mediated searches as well as assist with manual information searches, in addition to answering ready reference questions from walk-in, telephone, or electronic mail clients.
 These services are provided as quickly as possible by accessing information housed in the library, as well as that available through outside sources.
 The Reference Section provides instruction on the content and organization of various information sources in the formats available in the library.
 The faculty, staff and students are assisted in mastering the use of complex information systems.
 The Reference Section librarians identify the needs of clients by monitoring the usage of various services and materials.